On the Design Fundamentals of Diffusion Models: A Survey: Sampling Process

 where $\nabla_x\log p(x|c)$ and $\nabla_x\log p(x)$ are conditional and unconditional scores, respectively, $\nabla_x\log p(c|x)$ is the gradient of a classifier, and $w$ is the weight.
 When $w=0$, this mechanism becomes unconditional.
 As the weight increases, the denoising network is more and more constrained to produce samples that satisfy conditions.

-Classifier guidance provides control in a similar way of gradient-based adversarial attack.
-A sample is updated to satisfy the classifier by using the classifier gradient \cite{ho2022classifier}, which is a similar way in gradient-based adversarial attack \cite{guo2019simple,guo2021gradient}.
-Such updates increases the probability of the sample for which the classifier assigns high likelihood to the correct label \cite{kawar2022enhancing}.
-Furthermore, different pre-trained classifiers can be applied in a plug-and-play manner \cite{nguyen2017plug}.

 Additionally learning a classifier may lead to extra cost and training instability.
 The extra expense is further scaled up because the classifier is trained on data with every scheduled noise level \cite{ho2022classifier}.
-Moreover, training the classifier on data with noise tends to be unstable \cite{dodge2017study,hosseini2017google}.
+Moreover, training the classifier on data with noise tends to be unstable.
 The data structure is almost destroyed because more and larger noise is added according to the noise schedule.
-Therefore, the quality of classifier gradient may not be consistent \cite{wallace2023end}.
-Sometimes its direction is arbitrary or even opposite \cite{grunwald2004suboptimal,srinivas2020rethinking} and leads to less effective or wrong guidance \cite{chao2022denoising}.
+Therefore, the quality of the classifier gradient may not be consistent \cite{wallace2023end}.
+Sometimes its direction is arbitrary or even opposite \cite{srinivas2020rethinking} and leads to less effective or wrong guidance.
+Some imitate the form of classifier guidance but solve the gradient analytically \cite{yang2024guidance} for the inverse problem to bypass the disadvantages of classifiers.